-Commonly referred to as a Snitch, this is the smallest and fastest ball in the game of Quidditch.
+The Golden Snitch, commonly referred to as a Snitch, is the smallest and fastest ball in the game of Quidditch.

 - Catching the Snitch originated in the 1100's from the Wizarding sport of chasing and catching a fast diminutive bird called a Golden Snidget (QA4).

 - Eventually Snidget numbers fell to a dangerously low level, and the Wizards' Council headed by Elfrida Clagg made them a protected species.
 As a substitute for the living bird, Bowman Wright of Godric's Hollow invented the Golden Snitch, a tiny metal ball with wings that zig-zagged and flew just like the original Snidget, but was more durable (obviously) and could be enchanted to stay within the boundaries of the Quidditch pitch (QA4).

 - A Snitch is never touched by human hands before a match, and the makers wear gloves.
 Only the Seeker is supposed to touch the Snitch (DH7).

 - In a Pensieve memory, Harry saw his father James releasing and catching a Golden Snitch, possibly trying to impress Lily Evans but mainly impressing Peter Pettigrew.
 James was a Chaser and not a Seeker, and when asked where he got the Snitch he said he "nicked it" (stole it) (OP28).